 A compound microscope uses two or more lenses to enlarge an image to a higher magnification.
 Its basic structure consists of two parts:

-1. the objective, the lens closest to the object being viewed, and
+- The objective, which is the lens closest to the object being viewed

-2. the eyepiece, the lens closest to the eye.
+- The eyepiece, which is the lens closest to the eye

-Combined, these new compound microscopes allow researchers see single-cell organisms, yeast and other building blocks of life in unprecedented detail, despite the images being slightly distorted because the glass was low-quality and the lenses imperfectly shaped.
+Combined, these new compound microscopes allowed researchers to see single-cell organisms, yeast, and other building blocks of life in unprecedented detail, despite the images being slightly distorted because of the low-quality glass and the imperfectly shaped lenses.
 At their core, even today’s massive microscopes are considered compound microscopes.

 In 1931, two German scientists, Ernst Ruska and Max Knoll, found a way to achieve a resolution greater than that of light.
-They stopped using light, instead realizing they could transmit electrons through a specimen to form an image.
-This discovery led to the first transmission electron microscope (TEM), where the electrons are pointed directly at the sample and pass through it to create the image.
+They realized that they could transmit electrons through a specimen to form an image.
+This discovery led to the first transmission electron microscope (TEM), in which electrons are shot directly at the sample and pass through it to create the image.

 Ten years later, Ruska created a similar yet different approach using a focused beam of electrons to scan a sample’s surface in a rectangular pattern to deliver information about its topography and composition.
 Unlike TEM, the image from this new scanning electron microscope (SEM) was created after the microscope collected and counted the scattered electrons.

 In 1986, scientists in Japan introduced the digital microscope, which many claim revolutionized microscopy.
 They created a way to transfer the image from under the microscope to a computer for instant analysis.
-Nowadays, microscopes have built-in, high definition monitors, eliminating the need for an external computer to view images.
+Today, microscopes have built-in, high-definition monitors, eliminating the need for an external computer to view images.

 The major challenge with microscopy, even up to recent years, was recreating the fuzzy 2D images as sharp 3D structures.
-Over the course of nearly two decades, three researchers – Jacques Dubochet, Joachim Franck and Richard Henderson – created a technique for generating a 3D structure of the protein at an atomic level using an electron microscope.
+Over the course of nearly two decades, three researchers—Jacques Dubochet, Joachim Franck, and Richard Henderson—created a technique for generating a 3D structure of a protein at an atomic level using an electron microscope.
 Their technique used vitrification to cool a sample to cryogenic temperatures, thereby allowing the biomolecules to retain their shape in a vacuum.
 This approach, called cryo-electron microscopy (cryo-EM), was awarded the Nobel Prize in Chemistry in 2017.

-To learn more about microscopy, fill out this form to speak with an expert.
+To learn more about microscopy, contact an expert.

 Dear sirs.